-One thing you’ll notice when it comes to moving to Atlanta, Georgia, is how the real estate scene continues to evolve inside the city.
+One thing you’ll quickly see when it comes to moving to Atlanta, Georgia, is how the real estate scene continues to evolve inside the city.
 What you’ll find there are heavily gentrified neighborhoods with “mini mansions” next to shacks and what not.

 Although real estate prices in Atlanta continue to rise, the rush is on to gobble up the city’s remaining cheap homes for sale.
 Through it all, the gentrification of Atlanta continues.